wilsonmar/wilsonmar.github.io/shop/index.md

 ### External quick access

+   Most backpacks for wilderness travel have several pockets for easy access.

    In the front "Quick Access Pocket" I put receipts in, so it's not locked.
    That's where I keep a couple of <strong>lost/emergency contact</strong> cards inside Ziplock bags.

    I keep these in that pocket or hanging outside the pack:

-   [_] Compass, with a hook hanging outside my bag
+   [_] <strong>Magnetic compass</strong>.
+The Brunton compass I can squeeze to rotate the plate to remind me to adjust for <a target="_blank" href="https://www.rei.com/learn/expert-advice/compass-declination.html">magnetic declination</a>  vs. True North on maps.
+   In the continental U.S., declination can vary from nearly 20 degrees east in places on the West Coast to nearly 20 degrees west in places on the East Coast.
+A 15 degree error when traveling over a mile puts you a quarter-mile away from your destination. <a target="_blank" href="https://maps.ngdc.noaa.gov/viewers/historical_declination/">Magnetic North</a> has moved over 2.5 degrees during the past 22 years (<a target="_blank" href="https://www.ncei.noaa.gov/news/world-magnetic-model-out-cycle-release">recently at a faster rate toward Russia</a>).

-   [_] Large carabiner to attach the pack so it stays on top the handle of a rolling luggage bag.
+   [_] Large <strong>carabiner and straps</strong> to attach the pack so it stays on top the handle of a rolling luggage bag.

-   Most backpacks for wilderness travel have several pockets for easy access.
+   [_] Thermometer for ambient temperature.
+Not really accurate but good to know.

    A sleek look without side pockets (that never seem to be the right size) is a halmark of the Astor, Minaal packs.